unicode-org/message-format-wg/spec/formatting.md

 its resolved value is defined according to the implementation's specification.

-Else, if the _expression_ contains an _annotation_, its resolved value is defined by _function resolution_;
+Else, if the _expression_ contains an _annotation_, its resolved value is defined by _function resolution_.

 Else, the _expression_ will contain only an _operand_, which consists of either a _literal_ or a _variable_.